rbotafogo/galaaz/blogs/ruby_plot/ruby_plot.md

 In this article, the graphing ggplot2 library from R will be accessed by Ruby transparently, bringing to Ruby the power of high quality scientific plotting.
-It might seem, from the exposed above, that Galaaz mainly benefits Ruby developers and might be of no consequence to the R developer.
+It might seem, from the exposed above, that Galaaz mainly benefits Ruby developers and might be of no interest to the R developer.
 This article will however show that migrating from R to Ruby with Galaaz is a matter of small syntactic changes.
-Furthermore, R lacks some fundamental constructs for code reuse and large system construction.
-Using Galaaz, the R developer can easily migrate to a powerful OO language, at virtually no cost and then, as needs requires, she can add them to her toolbox.
+Furthermore, Ruby's powerful OO features are naturally available to the R developer, that can make use of them to move the R code from the analysis fase to the production fase in a much easier and natural way.

 In this article we will explore the R ToothGrowth dataset.
 In doing so, we will create some plots.